will-molloy/Mixed-Reality-Piano-Tutor/README.md

 - Play the 'MainUI' scene
 - Navigate the UI to play a MIDI file
 - Press 'Enter' to load the piano roll once in the 'PlayMode' scene
+- Press 'h' to toggle the virtual piano
+  - You may also continue to calibrate if needed
+- Press 'o' to toggle the ZED-Mini's occlusion
 - Press 'Escape' to quit the song early and view the end-of-session feedback
     - Scroll the feedback with: PageUp, PageDown
     - Alternatively view this mode from the 'HistoryUI' scene

 ### Load MIDI files
 - Place your files in 'Assets/MIDI'